 Motorcycles that are poorly maintained, specifically the engine, become less fuel-efficient over time.
 This will result in lower mileage and will have other unwanted impacts on the longevity of your bike.

 There are certain aspects of your maintenance that can relate to fuel economy.
-These include the condition of your spark plugs, the clearances of your valves, and the quality of your air/fuel filters.
+These include the condition of your spark plugs (change them with new spark plugs if necessary), the clearances of your valves, and the quality of your air/fuel filters.

 Changing your oil regularly and using the right type of oil is also important.
 When in doubt follow the maintenance schedule for your bike to avoid missing any important maintenance.